ACSchil/myRetail/README.md

 Every build runs the tests.

-There are two flavors of tests.
-Unit and integration.
+There are two flavors of tests -- both written using Spock -- unit and integration.
 Integration tests spin up the Spring Boot application, and make requests against it.
 External API requests are mocked using WireMock.
-Both flavors of tests are written using Spock.
-The integration tests have a dependency on an external Cassandra cluster.
-See [Using Dockerized Cassandra](#using-dockerized-cassandra)  below.
+The integration tests have a dependency on an external Cassandra cluster, see [Using Dockerized Cassandra](#using-dockerized-cassandra) below.

 To run the tests without building: